 Here are some ideas about how to reduce your paper use:

-- Make your students’ workbooks last longer by organizingloose worksheets into folders.
+- Make your students’ journals last longer by organizing loose worksheets into folders.

-- Make printable worksheets into booklets at the start of the term.
+- Make printable worksheets into booklets at the start of the 6 or 9-weeks.

-- Shred your paper for craft activities, such as paper mach or donate it to your local animal shelter for animal bedding.
+- Shred your paper for craft activities, such as Paper Mache, or donate it to your local animal shelter for animal bedding.

 Here at Teach Starter, we are committed to reducing our paper waste and helping the environment in whatever way we can.
 We’re going to plant one million trees!
-Teach Starter have pledged to plant one million trees by 2033 with our One Million Trees Projectby planting a tree for every person who subscribes to Teach Starter.
+Teach Starter has pledged to plant one million trees by 2033 with our One Million Trees Project by planting a tree for every person who subscribes to Teach Starter.
 If you haven’t already, head on over to our subscription plans page and help us out on this environmental initiative.

 Be Fussy with Food and Water

-If your school is lucky enough to have an agriculture department or chicken shedthey would be the perfect place to take your unwanted food scraps.
+If your school is lucky enough to have a chicken coop they would be the perfect place to take your unwanted food scraps.
 They may pay you back with some lovely eggs!